David-Manning/david-manning.github.io/_posts/2024-05-05-odds-vs-probabilities.md

 ## Fractional Odds to Decimal Odds

 To convert fractional odds into decimal, turn it into a decimal and add one - fractional odds of 31/25 become decimal odds of 31/25 + 1 = 2.24.
-To convert decimal odds into fractional, subtract one and turn it into a fraction - decimal odds of 2.2 become 1.2, which expressed as a fraction are 29/20.
+To convert decimal odds into fractional, subtract one and turn it into a fraction - decimal odds of 2.2 become 1.2, which expressed as a fraction are 29/20 (as before, this is a rounding error).

 ## Getting an Implied Probability